 5. Use satellite phones only in emergency

 Many of the remote places or villages in Leh – Ladakh or Manali – Leh Highway does have satellite phones available at Rs 2/minute for STD/ISD to make a call in case of emergency but again keep them only for emergency.

-6. BSNL has the widest coverage followed by Airtel
+have the widest coverage followed by Airtel

-7. Data connectivity in Leh – Ladakh
+7. Data connectivity or Internet in Leh – Ladakh

-What I remember most from my remotest and disconnected experience is that WhatsApp always work to communicate somehow.
-You might not be able to transfer pictures BUT for sure you will be able to pass the messages or communicate most of the time even when in rarest of rarest of cases when the connection is too slow to even load google properly 😉 ;)…
+What I remember most from my remotest and disconnected experience is that WhatsApp always works to communicate somehow.
+You might not be able to transfer pictures BUT for sure you will be able to pass the messages or communicate most of the time even when in rarest of rarest of cases if the connection is too slow to even load google properly 😉 ;)…

 8. Plan for no connectivity in Ladakh